I've spent decades learning that silence at a family table isn't absence — it's the most expensive form of presence I know how to offer.

 Stillness as the Final Fluency

-But there's a fluency beyond words that I didn't understand until I was old enough to need it.
+But there's a fluency beyond words that I didn't understand until I was deep enough into my own life to need it.
 It's the fluency of knowing when not to speak.
 When the room can't hold what you'd say.
 When the people you love aren't equipped — not because they're unkind, but because they're human — to receive the full weight of your interior life over dinner rolls.

 Stillness, for people like me, isn't the absence of something.
 It's the presence of everything — held carefully, carried quietly, offered to no one because no one asked for it in a way that could actually receive it.

 And I was.
-I was sitting in a room full of people I love, holding a mind full of thoughts they'll never know, and I had made my peace — years ago, in a therapist's office, in a widow's support group, in the kitchen of my Singapore apartment at 5 AM — with the fact that some of us are meant to carry more than we share.
+I was sitting in a room full of people I love, holding a mind full of thoughts they'll never know, and I had made my peace — over years of therapy, of building a life ten thousand kilometres from home, of early mornings in my Singapore kitchen staring at the city waking up — with the fact that some of us are meant to carry more than we share.

 That's not withdrawal.
 That's the most sophisticated form of love I know how to practice.